Taoshan98/network-node-manager-bot/README.md

 ## Setting Up Nodes

+**General Advice for Nodes:**
+To ensure stability, it's highly recommended to set up **static IP addresses** for your nodes via your home router.
+This way, if anything goes wrong, they will always reconnect using the same IP addresses once everything is back to normal.

 The bot uses **Google Spreadsheets** to store data online, outside the home network, in case of a power failure.
 Here's how to set it up: